Richa202057/WhatsApp-Chat-Analyser/README.md

 # WhatsApp-Chat-Analyser

-Data Analytics
-Date must be in the form of dd/mm/yy
+Date must be in the form of dd/mm/yy and
 Time must be of 12 hr clock